lexemlang/lexem/specification/descriptive/filters/lexemes.md

 Finally, the methods provide a way to define complex checks over different elements of the node.

-- `:root`: it is the root of the tree i.e. has not a parent.
+- `:root`: whether it is the root of the tree i.e. it has not a parent.
 - `:empty`: the node must not have any child.
-- `:child-size(size: condition)`: the number of children of the node must match the condition.
 - `:first-child`: the node position inside the child list of its parent must be the first.
 - `:last-child`: the node position inside the child list of its parent must be the last.
-- `:nth-child(nth: condition)`: the node position inside the child list of its parent must match the condition.
+- `:nth-child[nth: condition]`: the node position inside the child list of its parent must match the condition.
-- `:nth-last-child(nth: condition)`: the node position inside the child list of its parent must match the condition.
+- `:child-count[size: condition]`: the number of children of the node must match the condition.
 - `:parent(selector)`: it has a parent and match the selector.
+- `:parent[it: condition]`: it has a parent and match the condition.
 - `:all-children(selector)`: all children of the node must match the selector.
+- `:all-children[it: condition]`: all children of the node must match the condition.
 - `:any-child(selector)`: at least one child of the node must match the selector.
+- `:any-child[it: condition]`: at least one child of the node must match the condition.
+- `:node(selector)`: allow to perform complex checks over the node.
-- `:node(it: condition)`: allow to perform complex checks over the node.
+- `:node[it: condition]`: allow to perform complex checks over the node.

 There is also a negated version of each one, just put a `!` between `:` and the name, e.g. `:!root()`